mansimahajn/Netflix-Analysis/README.md

 **Content Type Analysis**:

 Visualized the distribution of Movies and TV Shows on Netflix over the past 25 years.
-Observed the ratio of Movies to TV Shows and how it has evolved.### Ratings Distribution Analyzed and visualized the distribution of content ratings using bar and pie charts.
+Observed the ratio of Movies to TV Shows and how it has evolved.Ratings Distribution Analyzed and visualized the distribution of content ratings using bar and pie charts.